AlibabaCloudDocs/waf/intl.en-US/API Reference/Protection configuration/ModifyProtectionModuleRule.md

                     {"mode":"eq","url":"/"}],
                 "name":"IDC IP Address Library-Tencent Cloud",
                 "action":"captcha_strict",
-                "Status":1
+                "status":1
             }

         ```

--   Bot management intelligent algorithm rule configuration \(**bot\_algorithm**\) corresponding to the JSON string contains the following parameters:
+-   If the DefenseType parameter is set to **bot\_algorithm**, the value of the Rule parameter contains the following parameters:
-    -   **name**: Required.
-The name of the rule.
+    -   **name**: the name of the rule.
+This parameter is required.
 Data type: string.
-    -   **algorithmName**: Required.
-The name of the algorithm.
+    -   **algorithmName**: the name of the algorithm.
+This parameter is required.
+Data type: string.
 Valid values:
-        -   **RR**: indicates the crawler identification algorithm for special resources.
+        -   **RR**: the identification algorithm for special resource crawlers
-        -   **PR**: indicates the targeted path Crawler identification algorithm.
+        -   **PR**: the identification algorithm for specific path crawlers
-        -   **DPR**: indicates the round-robin Crawler identification algorithm.
+        -   **DPR**: the identification algorithm for parameter round-robin crawlers
-        -   **SR**: indicates the dynamic IP Crawler identification algorithm.
+        -   **SR**: the identification algorithm for dynamic IP address crawlers
-        -   **IND**: indicates the proxy Crawler identification algorithm.
+        -   **IND**: the identification algorithm for proxy device crawlers
-        -   **Periodicity**: indicates the periodic crawler recognition algorithm.
+        -   **Periodicity**: the identification algorithm for periodical crawlers
-    -   **timeInterval**: Required.
-The detection period.
+    -   **timeInterval**: the interval of detection.
+This parameter is required.
+Data type: integer.
 Valid values: 30, 60, 120, 300, and 600.
-Unit: Seconds.
-Data type: integer.
+Unit: seconds.
-    -   **action**: Required.
-The action performed after the rule is matched.
+    -   **action**: the action performed after the rule is matched.
+This parameter is required.
 Data type: string.
 Valid values:
-        -   **Monitor**: indicates observation.
+        -   **monitor**: monitors requests.
-        -   **CAPTCHA**: indicates the slider.
+        -   **captcha**: performs CAPTCHA verification.
-        -   **JS**: indicates JavaScript validation.
+        -   **js**: performs JavaScript verification.
-        -   **Block**: indicates the block.
-When blocking is selected as the disposal action, the blocking duration \( **blocktime**\) parameter.
+        -   **block**: blocks requests.
+If you set the parameter to block, you must also specify the **blocktime** parameter.
-    -   **blocktime**: Optional.
-The blocking duration.
-Unit: Minutes.
-Value range: 1 to 600.
+    -   **blocktime**: the period during which requests are blocked.
+This parameter is optional.
+Data type: integer.
+Valid values: 1 to 600.
+Unit: minutes.
-    -   **config**: Required.
-The algorithm configuration, in JSON format.
+    -   **config**: the configurations of the algorithm, which are formulated in a JSON string.
+This parameter is required.
 Data type: string.
-The specific sub-parameters in the algorithm configuration and the selected algorithm name \( **algorithmName**\) related.
+The parameters that are contained in the JSON string vary based on the value of the **algorithmName** parameter.
-        -   Crawler identification algorithm for special resources \(**RR**\) the corresponding configuration information shall contain the following sub-parameters:
+        -   If you set algorithmName to **RR**, the value of the config parameter contains the following parameters:
-            -   **resourceType**: The type of the requested resource.
+            -   **resourceType**: the type of the requested resources.
+This parameter is optional.
 Data type: integer.
 Valid values:
-                -   **1**: represents a dynamic resource type.
+                -   **1**: dynamic resources.
-                -   **2**: represents a static resource type.
+                -   **2**: static resources.
-                -   **-1**: indicates custom resource types.
-If you select a custom Resource Group, **extensions** the parameter that specifies the resource suffix in string format.
-Separate multiple file extensions with commas \(,\), for example,`css,jpg,xls`.
+                -   **-1**: custom resources.
+In this case, you must also use the **extensions** parameter to specify resource suffixes in a string.
+Separate suffixes with commas \(,\).
+Example: `css,jpg,xls`.
-            -   **minRequestCountPerIp**: Required.
-The IP address range in the detection period.
-Only IP addresses that have a specified number of access requests are detected.
+            -   **minRequestCountPerIp**: the minimum number of requests from an IP address.
+The system detects an IP address only when the number of requests from this IP address is greater than or equal to the value of this parameter.
+This parameter is required.
 Data type: integer.
-This parameter specifies the minimum number of requests.
 Valid values: 5 to 10000.
-            -   **minRatio**: Required.
-The risk determination condition.
-A risk is determined when the proportion of requests sent by an IP address exceeds the threshold.
+            -   **minRatio**: the threshold for the proportion of requests that access specified types of resources to requests that are initiated from an IP address.
+This threshold is used to determine whether risks exist.
+If an actual proportion is greater than the threshold, risks exist.
+This parameter is required.
+Data type: float.
 Valid values: 0.01 to 1.
-        -   Directed path Crawler identification algorithm \(**PR**\) the corresponding configuration information shall contain the following sub-parameters:
+        -   If you set algorithmName to **PR**, the value of the config parameter contains the following parameters:
-            -   **keyPathConfiguration**: The request path.
-You can specify a maximum of 10 Paths.
-This parameter is required only when a Crawler identification algorithm is used.
+            -   **keyPathConfiguration**: the requested URL paths.
+You can specify a maximum of 10 URL paths.
+This parameter is required only when the algorithmName parameter is set to PR.
+This parameter is optional.
 Data type: array.
-The parameters must be in a JSON string.
-The following parameters must be included:
+This parameter is a JSON string that contains the following parameters:
-                -   **Method**: Required.
-The request method.
-Valid values:**POST**,**GET**,**PUT**,**DELETE**,**HEAD**,**OPTIONS**.
+                -   **method**: the request method.
+This parameter is required.
+Data type: string.
+Valid values: **POST**, **GET**, **PUT**, **DELETE**, **HEAD**, and **OPTIONS**.
-                -   **URL**: Required.
-The request path keyword, which must start with a forward slash \(/\).
+                -   **url**: the keyword of the URL path.
+The path must start with a forward slash \(/\).
+This parameter is required.
 Data type: string.
-                -   **matchType**: Required.
-The matching method.
-This parameter must be the same as the request path keyword \(**URL** parameter in combination with the specified request path.
-Valid values: **all**\(Precise matching\),**prefix**\(Prefix matching\),**regex**\(Regular expression matching\).
+                -   **matchType**: the matching method.
+This parameter specifies a requested URL path in combination with the **url** parameter.
+This parameter is required.
+Data type: string.
+Valid values: **all** \(exact match\), **prefix** \(prefix match\), and **regex** \(regular expression match\).
-            -   **minRequestCountPerIp**: Required.
-The IP address range in the detection period.
-Only IP addresses that have a specified number of access requests are detected.
+            -   **minRequestCountPerIp**: the minimum number of requests from an IP address.
+The system detects an IP address only when the number of requests from this IP address is greater than or equal to the value of this parameter.
+This parameter is required.
 Data type: integer.
-This parameter specifies the minimum number of requests.
 Valid values: 5 to 10000.
-            -   **minRatio**: Required.
-The risk determination condition.
-A risk is determined when the proportion of requests sent from an IP address to the specified path exceeds the threshold.
+            -   **minRatio**: the threshold for the proportion of requests that access specified URL paths to requests that are initiated from an IP address.
+This threshold is used to determine whether risks exist.
+If an actual proportion is greater than the threshold, risks exist.
+This parameter is required.
+Data type: float.
 Valid values: 0.01 to 1.
-        -   Parameter polling Crawler identification algorithm \(**DPR**\) the corresponding configuration information shall contain the following sub-parameters:
+        -   If you set algorithmName to **DPR**, the value of the config parameter contains the following parameters:
-            -   **Method**: Required.
-The request method.
-Valid values:**POST**,**GET**,**PUT**,**DELETE**,**HEAD**,**OPTIONS**.
+            -   **method**: the request method.
+This parameter is required.
+Data type: string.
+Valid values: **POST**, **GET**, **PUT**, **DELETE**, **HEAD**, and **OPTIONS**.
-            -   **urlPattern**: Required.
-The path of the key parameter, which must start with a forward slash \(/\).
+            -   **urlPattern**: the path of key parameters.
+The path must start with a forward slash \(/\).
+This parameter is required.
 Data type: string.
-Key parameters are indicated by braces \(\{\}\).
-When multiple braces \(\{\}\) are set, these parameters are joined as key parameters.
-For example, `/company/{}/{}/{}/user.php? uid={}`.
+You can specify multiple key parameters and include each parameter with braces \{\}.
+Example: `/company/{}/{}/{}/user.php?uid={}`.
-            -   **minRequestCountPerIp**: Required.
-The IP address range in the detection period.
-Only IP addresses that have a specified number of access requests are detected.
+            -   **minRequestCountPerIp**: the minimum number of requests from an IP address.
+The system detects an IP address only when the number of requests from this IP address is greater than or equal to the value of this parameter.
+This parameter is required.
 Data type: integer.
-This parameter specifies the minimum number of requests.
 Valid values: 5 to 10000.
-            -   **minRatio**: Required.
-The risk determination condition.
-If the value of a key parameter exceeds the threshold, the request is considered as a risk.
-A value of 0.01 to 1 indicates a risk. \(required\)
+            -   **minRatio**: the threshold for the proportion of requests that use specified key parameters to requests that are initiated from an IP address.
+This threshold is used to determine whether risks exist.
+If an actual proportion is greater than the threshold, risks exist.
+This parameter is required.
+Data type: float.
+Valid values: 0.01 to 1.
-        -   Dynamic IP Crawler identification algorithm \(**SR**\) the corresponding configuration information shall contain the following sub-parameters:
+        -   If you set algorithmName to **SR**, the value of the config parameter contains the following parameters:
-            -   **maxRequestCountPerSrSession**: Required.
-It specifies the minimum number of requests in each session.
-If the number of requests in each session is smaller than the value of this parameter, a session is abnormal.
+            -   **maxRequestCountPerSrSession**: the minimum number of requests in each session.
+If the number of requests in a single session is smaller than the value of this parameter, the session is considered abnormal.
+This parameter is required.
+Data type: integer.
 Valid values: 1 to 8.
-            -   **minSrSessionCountPerIp**: Required.
-The risky condition.
-The value is the threshold for the number of abnormal sessions in an IP access request.
-If the number of abnormal sessions exceeds this threshold, a risk is detected.
+            -   **minSrSessionCountPerIp**: the threshold for the number of abnormal sessions in the requests that are initiated from an IP address.
+The threshold is used to determine whether risks exist.
+If an actual number is greater than the threshold, risks exist.
+This parameter is required.
+Data type: integer.
 Valid values: 5 to 300.
-        -   Proxy Crawler identification algorithm \(**IND**\) the corresponding configuration information shall contain the following sub-parameters:
+        -   If you set algorithmName to **IND**, the value of the config parameter contains the following parameters:
-            -   **minIpCount**: Required.
-The condition for determining the number of IP addresses associated with the Wi-Fi connection of a malicious device.
-If the threshold is exceeded, a risk is detected.
+            -   **minIpCount**: the threshold for the number of IP addresses that the Wi-Fi connected device accesses.
+This parameter specifies the condition that is used to determine malicious devices.
+If an actual number is greater than the threshold, risks exist.
+This parameter is required.
+Data type: integer.
 Valid values: 5 to 500.
-            -   **keyPathConfiguration**: The detection path information.
-You can specify up to 10 paths.
+            -   **keyPathConfiguration**: the requested URL paths.
+You can specify a maximum of 10 URL paths.
+This parameter is optional.
 Data type: array.
-The parameters must be in a JSON string.
-The following parameters must be included:
+This parameter is a JSON string that contains the following parameters:
-                -   **Method**: Required.
-The request method.
-Valid values:**POST**,**GET**,**PUT**,**DELETE**,**HEAD**,**OPTIONS**.
+                -   **method**: the request method.
+This parameter is required.
+Data type: string.
+Valid values: **POST**, **GET**, **PUT**, **DELETE**, **HEAD**, and **OPTIONS**.
-                -   **URL**: Required.
-The keyword of the detection path, which must start with a forward slash \(/\).
+                -   **url**: the keyword of the URL path.
+The path must start with a forward slash \(/\).
+This parameter is required.
 Data type: string.
-                -   **matchType**: Required.
-The matching method.
-This parameter must be the same as the keyword of the detection path \(**URL** parameter in combination with the specified request path.
-Valid values: **all**\(Precise matching\),**prefix**\(Prefix matching\),**regex**\(Regular expression matching\).
+                -   **matchType**: the matching method.
+This parameter specifies a requested URL path in combination with the **url** parameter.
+This parameter is required.
+Data type: string.
+Valid values: **all** \(exact match\), **prefix** \(prefix match\), and **regex** \(regular expression match\).
-        -   Periodic Crawler identification algorithm \(**Periodicity**\) the corresponding configuration information shall contain the following sub-parameters:
+        -   If you set algorithmName to **Periodicity**, the value of the config parameter contains the following parameters:
-            -   **minRequestCountPerIp**: Required.
-The IP address range in the detection period.
-Only IP addresses that have a specified number of access requests are detected.
+            -   **minRequestCountPerIp**: the minimum number of requests from an IP address.
+The system detects an IP address only when the number of requests from this IP address is greater than or equal to the value of this parameter.
+This parameter is required.
 Data type: integer.
-This parameter specifies the minimum number of requests.
 Valid values: 5 to 10000.
-            -   **level**: Required.
-The risk level of the Accessed IP address.
-It indicates the visibility of the periodic features of the IP address.
-Data type: Integer.
+            -   **level**: the risk level, which is the extent of obviousness of periodic access from IP addresses.
+This parameter is required.
+Data type: integer.
 Valid values:
-                -   **0**: indicates obvious
+                -   **0**: obvious
-                -   **1**: Medium
+                -   **1**: moderate
-                -   **2**: indicates weak.
+                -   **2**: weak
-    -   **Sample request**
+    -   **Example**

         ```

             {
-                "name":"proxy Crawler identification",
+                "name": "Crawler identification for proxy devices",
                 "algorithmName":"IND",
                 "timeInterval":"60",
                 "action":"warn",